5ahmnm1920-mep3-G3/VRProject-ahagenstein/README.md

-# VRProject-ahagenstein
+# Easter Egg Hunt

 ### Project description:
-you have to collect all the eggs hidden in the scene and put it in a basket in the middle of the scene.
-The middle of the scene is also marked with a globe.
-Collect all the eggs and win the game!
+you have to collect all the Easter eggs hidden in the scene and put it in a basket in the middle of the scene.
+The middle of the scene is also marked with a globe and the Easter bunny ist waiting to celebrate with you.
+Collect all the eggs and win the game!! (and also to have an epic party with the Easter bunny)

 ### Development platform:
 - macOS Catalina Version 10.15.1